tonsV2/Portfolio/README.md

 ### Bloatware Remover
 This app lets you remove or freeze system apps.

+**Keywords**: PackageManager, Root, AsyncTaskLoader

 <img alt="" width="200px" src="https://lh5.ggpht.com/XzvSVAt2LS-yxusdSE8auF25tmOJf2yIsv-w1ccCtLL7mKcAVBlb9mcnxs_JnXuP00g4=h900-rw" />|
 <img alt="" width="200px" src="https://lh6.ggpht.com/f8p8M9eWMWZC0sCOIrke5-yYWmku9pff0frIQ4XRGRcMhtebu0SniFTiXrJ8zmMoKA=h900-rw" />|
 <img alt="" width="200px" src="https://lh4.ggpht.com/niB2BW33Enr_eQKd_L3RIv7lUVWz6oqccyydMAbE3tuBetyjSxBzBIT4ebeCqEZfCOg=h900-rw" />

-**Keywords**: PackageManager, Root, AsyncTaskLoader

 ### Danish Live TV
-Perhaps the simplest pice of software that I've ever have written but still the most successful and widely used.
+Perhaps the simplest pice of software that I've ever written but still the most successful and widely used.

 By wrapping links to live streaming of danish public services channels in a listview and presenting that as the sole content of an app I got more than 60000 downloads and more then 21000 active users.
 At one point I was in the top five of most downloaded apps in the danish app store.